robrighter/nw-desktop-notifications/README.md

 3. `nw-desktop-notifications.js` created the notification and appends the template to the created notification window.

-4. `dea-notifications.html` is simply the container for the content.
+4. `nw-desktop-notifications` is simply the container for the content.
 It handles closing itself and sending off interaction events back to the parent who initiated the notification.

 ## Notification Types